CentroEPiaggio/thunder_dynamics/README.md

 Here you can find different classes implemented with casadi library to generalize serial manipulator control.
 The main classes contained in `thunder` are:

-* `CasadiObj`: abstract object useful to:
-   - convert casadi element to eigen element
-   - obtain matrix
-   - generate code
-   - ...
-* `RobKinBasic`: (derived from `CasadiObj`) useful for compute:
-   - forward kinematic
-   - jacobian.
-* `RobKinAdv`: (derived from `RobKinBasic`) useful for compute:
+* `Robot`: object that contain everything needed to the robot:
+   - contain all the robot functions (kinematics, dynamics...)
+   - functions can be dynamically added to the robot
+   - all the functions added to the robot can be exported on the thunder_robot class with code generation
+   - with the function `add_function()` is possible to add expressions to the internal robot functions
+   - following modules permits to expand the robot functionalities by adding functions
+* `kinematics`: contain standard kinematic functions:
+   - T_0_i: return the transformation 0->Li
-   - derivative of jacobian
+   - J_i: jacobian of the frame i
-   - pseudo-inverve of jacobian
+   - J_ee_dot: jacobian derivative
-   - derivative of pseudo-inverve of jacobian
+   - J_ee_pinv: jacobian pseudoinverse
-   - ...
-* `RobDyn`: (derived from `RobKinBasic`) useful for compute:
+* `dynamics`: contain standard dynamic functions:
-   - mass matrix
+   - M: mass matrix
-   - coriolis matrix
+   - C: coriolis matrix
-   - gravity matrix
+   - G: gravity matrix
-* `RobReg`: (derived from `RobKinBasic`) useful for compute:
+* `RobReg`: contain the regressor formulation:
-   - regressor
+   - Yr: regressor matrix

 the content of the classes is then integrated in the C++ library `<robot>_gen.h/cpp` and the `thunder_<robot>` class provide a wrapper for the automatically generated code.